API Reference¶

 ¶

-Simulated Annealing, a black box optimization that handles local optima well.
+Simulated Annealing, black box optimization that handles local optima well.

 from solvor.anneal import anneal, linear_cooling